Vlix/safe-json/README.md

 #### `safeFrom` and `safeTo`

-In general, these methods should not have to be defined, since `FromJSON` and `ToJSON` are constraints on the `SafeJSON` class.
+If the type already has `FromJSON` and `ToJSON` instances, the default definition will just use those.
+But if you're only going to use the `SafeJSON` variants, the parsing from and to JSON can be defined in the `safeFrom` and `safeTo` methods.
-There might be times when it is preferable to have the `SafeJSON` parsing be different from the `From-/ToJSON` parsing, though.
+There might also be times when it is preferable to have the `SafeJSON` parsing be different from the `From-/ToJSON` parsing.

 While using `safeFromJSON` in a `parseJSON` definition is completely valid, it can be desirable to only have versioned sub-parsing